 Independent Reviewing Officers (IRO) are social workers, who are also experienced social work managers whose duty is to ensure the care plans for children in care are legally compliant and in the child’s best interest.
-All local authorities have a duty to appoint an IRO to every child in care or child who is subject to a Child Protection plan.
+All local authorities have a duty to appoint an IRO to every child in care .
 IROs are required to oversee the child’s care plan and ensure everyone contributing to the care plan fulfils their legal obligations to the child.

 What Are IROs supposed to do for children?